Galicia Quantum Technologies Hub

 CESGA proposes network architectures capable of rapidly scaling up quantum computing capabilities

 By the time fully operational quantum computers exist, systems capable of connecting them to tackle tasks of unimaginable size and complexity will have been designed.
-CESGA aims to make a significant contribution to this challenge through its project to develop rapidly scalable network architectures for distributed quantum computing that enable to run and coordinate collective operations among multiple nodes
+CESGA aims to make a significant contribution to this challenge through its project to develop rapidly scalable network architectures for distributed quantum computing that enable collective operations to be run and coordinated among multiple nodes.

 The 1960s saw the germ of one of the major milestones in computer technology: distributed computing.
 The ARPANET, popularly known as the Internet’s precursor, laid the foundations for multiple computers to connect and share resources.